TheKingSnow/20kEvent/README.md

 q "**Yezzan...**"
 a "zo Qaggaz"

-q "**True or False: Jaenara Belaerys flew so across Sothoryos that she ended up in Westeros.**" a "False"
+q "**True or False: Jaenara Belaerys flew so far across Sothoryos that she ended up in Westeros.**" a "False"

 q "**‘When you play the game of thrones, you win or you die.’
 Who said it?**"